-A board shall start, sail the course described in the sailing instructions and finish.
+28.1 A board shall start, sail the course described in the sailing instructions and finish.
 While doing so, she may leave on either side a mark that does not begin, bound or end the leg she is sailing.
-After finishing she shall clear the finishing line immediately.
+After finishing she need not cross the finishing line completely.